damiensedgwick/napp/README.md

 Docker has been setup is so that the binary is prebuilt using Go and then it is simply copied into the Docker image, resulting in a smaller footprint the final Docker image.

+**NB** The Dockerfile is currently setup to build for Linux, if your OS is not Linux you will need to change it accordingly.

 `docker build -t app-name .`

 `docker run -d -p 8080:8080 app-name`